NVIDIA/NVFlare/docs/programming_guide/fl_clients/client_api.rst

 Core concept
 ============

-Federated learning's concept is for each participating site to get a good model (better than locally trained model) without sharing the data.

-It is done by sharing model parameters or parameter differences (certain filters can be used to ensure privacy-preserving and protects against gradient inversion attacks) to each other.

-The aggregators will take in all these model parameters submitted by each site and produce a new global model.

-We hope that this new global model will be better than locally trained model since it conceptually trained on more data.

-One of the popular federated learning workflow, "FedAvg" is like this:
+The general structure of the popular federated learning (FL) workflow, "FedAvg" is as follows:

-The general structure of Federated Learning algorithms involve the following steps:

-#. controller site initializes an initial model
 #.
+FL server initializes an initial model
+#.
 For each round (global iteration):

-   #. controller sends the global model to clients
+   #.
+FL server sends the global model to clients
-   #. each client starts with this global model and trains on their own data
+   #.
+Each FL client starts with this global model and trains on their own data
-   #. each client sends back their trained model
+   #.
+Each FL client sends back their trained model
-   #. controller aggregates all the models and produces a new global model
+   #.
+FL server aggregates all the models and produces a new global model

-On the client side, the training workflow is:
+On the client side, the training workflow is as follows:

-#. receive model from controller
+#.
+Receive the model from the FL server
-#. perform local training on received model, evaluate global model for model selection
+#.
+Perform local training on the received global model, evaluate the model for model selection
-#. send new model back to controller
+#.
+Send the new model back to the FL server

 To be able to support different training frameworks, we define a standard data structure called "FLModel" for the local training code to exchange information with the FLARE system.